SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-message-box.md

 ```

 ### How to Set the Modality of a Message Box
-A message box can be view-modal or application-modal.
-A view-modal message box blocks only a specific view, allowing the user to interact with other views.
-An application-modal message box blocks the workbench by default, or the browser's viewport, if set in the global workbench dialog settings.
+A message box can be context-modal or application-modal.
+Context-modal blocks a specific part of the application, as specified by the context; application-modal blocks the workbench or browser viewport, based on global workbench settings.

-By default, the calling context determines the modality of the message box.
-If the message box is opened from a view, only this view is blocked.
-To open the message box with a different modality, specify the modality in the message box options.
+By default, the message box is modal to the calling context.
+Specify a different modality in message box options.

 ```ts
 import {inject} from '@angular/core';